Is a Correction Looming Ahead for ArcelorMittal (MT)

-ArcelorMittal (NYSE:MT) went down by -1.21% from its latest closing price compared to the recent 1-year high of $36.58.
-The company’s stock price has collected -0.21% of loss in the last five trading sessions.
-Press Release reported on 09/07/21 that Société Générale SA shareholding notification
+ArcelorMittal (NYSE:MT) went up by 1.07% from its latest closing price compared to the recent 1-year high of $36.58.
+The company’s stock price has collected -1.79% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that Black Iron Project and Key Agreement Update

 Is It Worth Investing in ArcelorMittal (NYSE :MT) Right Now?